Clone the repository

 npm run build

-# Start with npm
+# Start the server using npm

 npm start